Lidizz/Lidizz/README.md

-# 🎋 Hei, and welcome to my GitHub
+# 🎋 Hei, welcome to my GitHub

 ![Greeting GIF](https://media1.giphy.com/media/v1.Y2lkPTc5MGI3NjExb3NsZHFyb2FwNHBtMHhpYXRzbnc5d2J1c21vdmJ5NDdwcGhmc29reCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/QWkuGmMgphvmE/giphy.gif)

 ## About Me

 I’m **Lidor**, majoring in IT and Information Systems at the University of South-Eastern Norway (USN).
-I’m into **software development**, especially backend and full-stack, and I enjoy digging into code to solve problems.
-I’m keen on **data**, since how we use it can make or break things.
+I’m focused on **software development**, especially backend and full-stack.
+I'm also interested in **database design**, attempting to structure data effectively for reliability and performance.
 I’m here to learn, build, and collaborate.

 🌱 **Learning:** Software architecture, backend dev, and full-stack tech
 💻 **Loves:** Learning, hands-on coding and trying out new tools